Rabbit Run - Wales: FAQ

 A. We are unable to give refunds or defer entries to next year’s race.
-However transfers will be allowed up to Friday 24th June for those who entered this year.
+However transfers will be allowed (deadline TBC) for those who entered this year.
 Please email us for more details if unclear how to do so.

 Please note: Never swap your race number with any other runner, as this could cause problems for our medical teams and results service.
 If race organisers become aware of anyone who swaps their race number they will be disqualified and reported to British Athletics.